chaoss/community/CONTRIBUTING.md

 ## What is this document?

 This document outlines a generic process of contributing and applies to all CHAOSS repositories.
-Each repository may have unique guidelines specific to the project.
+Each repository may have unique guidelines specific to the project, but this document serves as a primer for what is required when contributing to CHAOSS.

-## Where can I contribute?
+## Who can contribute?

 Anyone can contribute to CHAOSS on any of our communication channels.
-See <https://chaoss.community/participate/>.
+See <https://chaoss.community/participate/> to learn more about how to participate.

 ## Which channel should I use?

-### Conversations and high-level contributions (email, call, f2f)
+### Conversations and high-level contributions (email, call, face to face)

 Strategic directions, clarifications of scope, and ideas in an early stage are best discussed on the mailing list, calls, and face-to-face meetings.
 See <https://chaoss.community/participate/>.

 ### Bug report and feature request contributions (issue)

 Bug reports and specific feature requests are best discussed in an issue on the repository they pertain to.
+You can do this by creating a issue and explaining what bug you found in the comment section.
+The conversation moves from there.

 ### Code or document change contributions (GitHub interface)

 Changes can be made from within the GitHub user interface.
 As a non-maintainer, GitHub will create a fork under your name and ask that you create a pull request.
 The pull request lets the repository maintainers know of your change and provides a space to discuss the change.

 Every commit needs a [Developer Certificate of Origin](https://developercertificate.org/) (DCO).
-A DCO sign-off is accomplished by writing `Signed-off-by: Your Name <YourName@example.org>` into the commit comment field.
-This can be automated by using a browser plugin like [scottrigby/dco-gh-ui](https://github.com/scottrigby/dco-gh-ui)
+A DCO sign-off is accomplished by writing into the commit comment field.
+`Signed-off-by: Your Name <YourName@example.org>`
+It should be noted that the angled brackets **< >** are to be ingored when typing your email address.

+This process can be automated by using a browser plugin like [scottrigby/dco-gh-ui](https://github.com/scottrigby/dco-gh-ui).
+This plugin is non intrusive and works only on GitHub.
+Yu would need to input your registered GitHub email address in the email field.

 *If you forget to add the sign-off you can also amend a previous commit with the sign-off.
 For this, you need to clone the repository on your local machine and run `git commit --amend -s`.
 Because you have pushed your changes to GitHub already you'll need to force push your branch after this with `git push -f`.*